vdmitriyev/daredb-docs/website/docs/getting-started.md

 ## Dare-DB

-**GDare-DB** is a project that provides an in-memory database utilizing Redis-inspired hashtables implemented in Go [here](https://github.com/dmarro89/go-redis-hashtable).
+**Dare-DB** is a project that provides an in-memory database utilizing Redis-inspired hashtables implemented in Go [here](https://github.com/dmarro89/go-redis-hashtable).
 It offers a lightweight and efficient solution for storing data in memory and accessing it through simple HTTP operations.